Indian sport has seen a massive rise in the number of it's female athletes shining at the world stage since the turn of the millennium.

 It's all in the mind for PV Sindhu

-The first Indian ever to do so in the sport of badminton is PV Sindhu.
+The first Indian ever woman to do so is PV Sindhu.
 Her accomplishments at Rio 2016 gave the sport added impetus while her historic win at the BWF World Championships established India as a major challenger at the top.

 One of the aspects that has driven PV Sindhu over the years is her single-mindedness to achieve greatness.

 The greatest asset is a strong mind.
 If I know someone is training harder than I am, I have no excuses.